Stress Myocardial Perfusion Scan

 - You will be connected to an electrocardiogram (ECG) machine with leads that stick

 to your skin and a blood pressure cuff will be placed on your arm.

 Exercise myocardial perfusion scan:

-After the radionuclide has been injected, you will continue to exercise for several minutes.
+- After the tracer has been injected, you will continue to exercise for several minutes.

 Pharmacologic myocardial perfusion scan:

-The radionuclide will be injected into your IV line.
+- The tracer will be injected into your IV line.